 The debentures have a term of five years and mature on November 30, 2025.
-The debentures could not be redeemed by the Company prior to December 1, 2021.
-During the remainder of the term, the Company may redeem the debentures over the term based on the following:
+During the remainder of the term, the Company may redeem the debentures at 100% of the principal amount plus accrued interest.

-Year 3 - 105% of the principal amount plus accrued interest Years 4 and 5 - 100% of the principal amount plus accrued interest

 The subscribers to the debenture offering consisted of shareholders of the Company.